Q: Who should care about HR?

 A: No, we work with you and your leadership team only.
 Typically, it is the employment side of an operation that needs our help, not the technical areas where our clients are the experts.

 Q: Can you give me some references, the names of other companies that you’ve worked for, so I can contact them.

 A: We provide a confidential service for clients.
 Confidentiality is paramount to who we are and what we do.
-Business owners, generally, do not want it known that they have an HR firm assist them.
-We respect their feelings.
-Some clients do allow us to use their name, but restrict how much we can say.
+Business owners, generally, do not want it known that they have an HR firm assisting them.
+We respect their wishes.
+Some clients do allow us to use their name, but restrict how much we can disclose.

 Q: We’ve been in business for years and we know all about our business.
 How can your staff help us?